 It is generally true that any torpedo used in WWII was capable of breaking a huge hole in the side of anything less than a battleship.
 The breached compartment would fill with water.
 Only a battleship had sufficient protective measures to resist underwater explosions with minimal flooding. (see Anti Torpedo Defence Systems, 1900 to 1940 by Watson at the www.dionysus.biz web site.)

 Ship Vulnerability: With that introduction to torpedos, we proceed to the central issue of this paper, i.e. the question of how many torpedos were required to sink a ship.

 Methodology: The author compiled a tabular listing of approximately 150 prolonged attacks that resulted in the firing of 775 torpedos achieving 298 reported hits for 65 ships sunk.
 This list identified the type of target, the number of hits and whether or not sinking occurred.
 In all cases, data was obtained from war patrol reports written by USN commanders.
 As such, reported sinkings are inflated by about 30% relative to post war verification studies.

 Once the tabular list of attacks was extracted from combat reports, development of statistics was performed by:

-Results: We may summarize vulnerability by type of ship as follows:
+Results: We may summarise vulnerability by type of ship as follows:

-Table 1 below summarizes the probability of sinking based on number of hits.
+Table 1 below summaries the probability of sinking based on number of hits.